On Bidding with Securities: Risk Aversion and Positive Dependence: Model, Notation, and Assumptions

-Assumptions \ref{assumption:symmetry}-\ref{assumption:ordered-security} are in place for rest of this paper.
+Assumptions \ref{assumption:symmetry}-\ref{assumption:ordered-security} are in place for the rest of this paper.
 For a comparison between two different families of securities, we use $\Psi \triangleq \{\psi(\cdot,b) \left|\right. b \in [\underline{b},\overline{b}]\}$ to denote a family of securities different from~$\Phi$.
 All expectations and conditional expectations of interest are assumed to exist and be finite.
-In any further usage, $x_1$, $y_n$, and $z_1$ are always in the support of random variables $X_1$, $Y_n$, and $Z_1$, respectively.